ireneesu/Austin-Housing-Market-Analysis/README.md

 ### Exploratory Data Analysis

-EDA involoved exploring the hr data to answer key questions, such as:
+EDA involoved exploring the housing price data to answer key questions, such as:

 1. Which variables have the strongest relationship with the response variable Price?
 2. Which model has better performance in predicting the response variable Price?